LoopKit/loopdocs/docs/browser/intro-summary.md

 ???+ question "FAQs (click to open/close)"
     - **Do I need a Mac computer?** No. This can be done on any browser, although it will be easier using a computer or tablet than just using a phone.
     - **Isn't it hard to build every 90 days?** The initial setup and installation take a lot of your focused time.
-But once you build, future updates and builds are automatic.
+But once you build, future updates and builds are really fast.
 You just need to keep your Apple Developer account up to date.
 Review any email that says a GitHub action failed - read the error and take action.
 For more information, see [Automatic Update & Build](automatic.md){: target="_blank" }.
     - **When do I have to kick off my automatic build?** Starting in May 2025, you may need to take an extra action after 60 days with no updates to the app: [Manual Action for Automatic Build](automatic.md#manual-action-for-automatic-build){: target="_blank" }
     - **Can you explain the new automatic building?** There's a whole page on [Automatic Update & Build](automatic.md){: target="_blank" } for more explanations
     - **Can I use this for my child?** You, as the adult, can install using *TestFlight* on your child's phone.
 The explicit steps are provided at [Install on Phone: *TestFlight* for a Child](phone-install.md#testflight-for-a-child){: target="_blank" }.